Proverbs 24:15-16

 The righteous endure hardship and rise again, but the wicked are destroyed by adversity.

-15 Don’t lay in wait, wicked man, against the habitation of the righteous.
-Don’t destroy his resting place;
+15 Do not lie in wait, O wicked man, near the dwelling of the righteous; do not destroy his resting place.

 The righteous endure hardship and rise again, but the wicked are destroyed by adversity.